AuziMan/JoinGym/readme.md

 # Outstanding issues:

 ## The only outstanding issue which was in scope was viewing individual gym profiles within specific sub-gyms.
-For whatever reason, I have had trouble getting th right information to display.
+For whatever reason, I have had trouble getting the right information to display.
 I currently have a work around for this by manually entering users and then displaying their gym profiles.
 By doing this, it gives the feel that the application is functioning as planned until I get this issue figured out.
 I already have a plan on how to implement this in a different framework which I will be working towards shortly after graduation.

 ### The only other 'Issue' would be having the application cloud hosted.
 Hosting JoinGymn in its current state seems redundant as I am not ready to have a mass amount of users use the site quite yet.